Patrick Blake (Hollyoaks): Motor Neurone Disease

 The CEO of the MND Association, Sally Light, spoke of the storyline: "It's been a great year for raising awareness of motor neurone disease.
 Following on from the success of the Ice Bucket Challenge last summer and the film release of The Theory of Everything, I'm sure that Hollyoaks will show the reality of living with MND on the small screen too.
 It's vital that we educate a young audience.
 Some of them will have done the Ice Bucket Challenge and now through the drama unfolding week by week will realise the devastating impact of MND and just why that was so important.
 I know of a family that sadly has experience of losing someone to MND and who has already recognised the subtle symptoms in Patrick as MND, which shows just how realistic Jeremy's portrayal is."

 It can also be noted that Patrick is the first ever soap character to have Motor Neurone as well as the first soap character to die from it.

-In the Hollyoaks Autumn trailer it shows Patrick asking Maxine to help him die.
+The 2015 Hollyoaks Autumn trailer showed Patrick asking Maxine to help him die.